KhalGH/PlateBuffs-WoTLK/README.md

 - Added new categories for Default Spells, plus a control list to filter specific spells by spellID (to handle spells that share name).
 Also included class-based logic to dynamically add more Default Spells depending on the player's class.
 - Improved the blink animation and added a complementary fade-out animation, both designed as timing cues to help the user better perceive when a buff or debuff is about to expire.
 - Reorganized the user interface, arranging features in a more appropriate order.
-- Improved nameplate-GUID mapping via target and mouseover
+- Improved nameplate-GUID mapping via target and mouseover.
+- Shows interrupt effects as simulated debuffs on players.

 <p align="center">
   <img src="https://raw.githubusercontent.com/KhalGH/PlateBuffs-WoTLK/refs/heads/assets/assets/screenshot.jpg"